Recently my wine-appraiser father, William H. Edgerton, and I were invited to a cocktail hour hosted by the Napa-based

 esteemed and may be aging even better!
 I tugged at my father's sleeve to

-point out the 1986 Dominus Estate, of which we had a few bottles
+1986 Dominus Estate, of which we had a few bottles

 in our cellar.
 It had incredible aromatics of cedar—just a lovely